 The App Framework defines one worker per CR type.
 For example, if you have multiple clusters receiveing app updates, a delay while managing one cluster will delay the app updates to the other cluster.

-Azure Managed identities can be used to provide IAM access to the blobs.
-With managed identities, the AKS nodes, that host the pods, can retrieve a OAuth token that provides authorization for the Splunk operator pod to read the app packages stored in the Azure Storage account.
-The key point here is that the AKS node is associated with a Managed Identity and this managed identity is given a role
+Azure Managed Identities can be used to provide IAM access to the blobs.
+With managed identities, the AKS nodes that host the pods can retrieve an OAuth token that provides authorization for the Splunk Operator pod to read the app packages stored in the Azure Storage account.
+The key point here is that the AKS node is associated with a Managed Identity, and this managed identity is given a role

 for read access called Storage Blob Data Reader